 PANDORA’s aim regarding good corporate governance is to ensure transparency, accountability, and that the Company meets its obligations to shareholders, customers, consumers, employees, authorities and other key stakeholders to the best of its ability in order to maximise long-term value creation.

 PANDORA intends to exercise good corporate governance at all times and to assess its practices according to the corporate governance recommendations of the Danish Committee on Corporate Governance.
 As a publicly listed company, PANDORA is subject to the disclosure requirements laid down by Nasdaq Copenhagen, which has included the recommendations in its ‘Rule Book for Issuers of Shares’.
 The Danish corporate governance recommendations were updated in May 2013 with a minor revision in 2014, which does not impact PANDORA’s reporting.
-In 2015, PANDORA chose to deviate partly from Clause 3.4.6 as the Chairman of the nomination committee is not the Chairman of the Board.
-At PANDORA, the nomination committee elects a chairman, who must be either the Chairman or one of the Deputy Chairmen of the Board.
-The Chairmanship is handled in cooperation between the Chairman of the Board and the Deputy Chairman and thus, in practice, the Deputy Chairman represent the Chairman in the nomination committee.
+In 2016, PANDORA chose to deviate partly from Clause 3.4.6 as the Chairman of the Nomination Committee is not the Chairman of the Board.
+At PANDORA, the Nomination Committee elects a chairman, who must be either the Chairman or one of the Deputy Chairmen of the Board.
+The Chairmanship is handled in cooperation between the Chairman of the Board and the Deputy Chairmen and thus, in practice, the Deputy Chairman represent the Chairman in the Nomination Committee.
 All other Corporate Governance recommendations are followed by PANDORA.

-Powers are distributed between the Board of Directors and the Executive Board and independence exists between these two bodies as is normal practice in Denmark.
-The Board of Directors is elected at the General Meeting and all Board members are up for election every year.
-The Executive Board is appointed by the Board.
-The Executive Board handles day-to-day management, while the Board supervises the work of the Executive Board and is responsible for the general strategic direction.
+Powers are distributed between the Board of Directors and the Executive Management and independence exists between these two bodies as is normal practice in Denmark.
+The Board of Directors is elected at the Annual General Meeting and all Board members are up for election every year.
+The Executive Management is appointed by the Board.
+The Executive Management handles day-to-day management, while the Board supervises the work of the Executive Management and is responsible for the general strategic direction.
 The primary tasks for the Board are to ensure that PANDORA has a strong management team, an adequate organisational structure, efficient business processes, optimal capital structure, transparent bookkeeping and practices, and responsible asset management.

-Among the topics covered in the Board self-assessment are board composition, the nomination process and competencies of the Board.
-Also covered is e.g. the Board’s involvement in financial management and control, risk management, cooperation with the Executive Board, personal contributions and committee work.
+Among the topics covered in the Board self-assessment are Board composition, the nomination process and competencies of the Board.
+Also covered is e.g. the Board’s involvement in financial management and control, risk management, cooperation with the Executive Management, personal contributions and committee work.

-The self-assessment conducted in 2015 identified the following strengths and development areas for the Board.
-In general, the Board demonstrates appropriate industry knowledge and includes a diversity of experiences and backgrounds well fitted to PANDORA’s business and strategy.
-Board structure and committee work is effective, and the Board considers itself to be sufficiently involved in financial oversight.
-The primary action point for 2016 are improvement of the processes around Board meetings and the intercation between the Board and the committees.
-Furthermore, in order to gain further insight, the Board will allocate time for market visits and enhancing its experience to all levels of the organisation.
+The self-assessment conducted in 2016 identified the following strengths and development areas for the Board.
+In general, the Board demonstrates appropriate and broad industry knowledge and includes a diversity of experiences and backgrounds well fitted to PANDORA’s business and strategy.
+Board structure and committee work are effective, and the Board considers itself to be sufficiently involved in financial oversight.
+The primary focus points for 2016/2017 are continuation of growth, geographical expansion, talent management, strategy, expansion of manufacturing footprint, IT and improvement of the strategy-related processes around Board meetings.